cloudfoundry/cloud_controller_ng/README.md

 ### Testing
 **TLDR:** Always run `bundle exec rake` before committing

-To maintain a consistent and effective approach to testing, please refer to `spec/README.md` and keep it up to date, documenting the purpose of the various types of tests.
+To maintain a consistent and effective approach to testing, please refer to [the spec README](spec/README.md) and keep it up to date, documenting the purpose of the various types of tests.

 By default `rspec` will randomly pick between postgres and mysql.